forgxyz/cs50-final/README.md

 To run: clone repo and run flask server on local machine.
 This was not written to be run anywhere beyond your local computer.

 Unfortunately I cannot fork the problem sets over to my repo, as they were uploaded directly to the CS50 account on submission.
+So, only the final project lives on.